tskit-dev/tstrait/docs/simulation.md

 ### Example with $h^2=0.1$

-When narrow-sense heritability is set to be a low number, most of the phenotypic variation is coming from the environmental variance.
+When the narrow-sense heritability is set to a low number, most of the phenotypic variation is coming from the environmental variance.

 ```{code-cell} ipython3
 sim_result = tstrait.sim_phenotype(ts, num_causal=1000, model=model, h2=0.1, random_seed=1)